 Step 4: Style Elements to Match Figma Design

-Style buttons, headers, images, and icons to match your original figma layout.
+Style buttons, headers, images, and icons to match your original Figma layout.
 Divi’s built-in design tools and customization options allow you to control every detail, from padding and margin to font size and button radius, without writing a line of code.

 Step 5: Add Animations and Interactions (Optional)